BLOG

 Learning music theory will help you become a better musician.
 It gives you insight into how music works, helps you to broaden your skills, explore creative possibilities, and interpret the music you play with greater understanding.
 This article explores some of the different ways that you can study theory to help develop your knowledge and…

-The 30 minute practice plan for busy professionals
+The 30 minute practice plan for busy people

 If you learned piano years ago and have recently started again, you might find yourself wondering how to fit practice into a full schedule.
 Between work, family, and everything else, long practice sessions can feel unrealistic — but even with just 30 minutes, you can make meaningful progress if you approach your time at the…